Swimming with Turtles in Barbados

 One of the most famous wildlife experiences on the island is the chance to swim with sea turtles in Barbados, and for many visitors this is one of the highlights of their trip.
 The warm, clear waters along the west and south coasts are home to green sea turtles and hawksbill turtles, and sightings are very common on snorkelling and boat trips.

 Carlisle Bay is located near Bridgetown, and many boat tours depart from this area.
-The turtles are often seen feeding on seagrass or swimming around the shipwreck sites, and the water here is usually very clear, making it easy to see marine life.
+The turtles are often seen feeding on seagrass or swimming around the shipwreck sites, and the water here is usually very clear, making it easy to spot marine life.

-Turtle Swim Boat Tours
+Compare pricesTurtle Swim Boat Tours

-Snorkelling with Turtles โ What to Expect
+Snorkelling with Turtles: What to Expect

 If you have never snorkelled with turtles before, it is useful to know what the experience is actually like.
 Most turtle snorkelling takes place in calm, shallow water, and you usually enter the water from the boat wearing a snorkel mask, fins, and sometimes a flotation vest.